 For a few years high quality imitations of ancient jewels and famous paintings have been cropping up around the world.
 They’re so good many of the experts have trouble telling them from the real thing.
 All investigations by law enforcement organisations around the world lead to blank walls of false identities, or dead investigators.

 In mid 2004 the Royal Intelligence Service (RIS) learns about a group of artists in Berana who’re making high quality forged documents.
-They can’t get any more information because the group has very strong security and the person who approached them about turning them in for immunity is found dead, but not until after hinting they do much more than just documents.
+They can’t get any more information because the group has very strong security, and the person who approached them about turning them in for immunity is found dead, but not until after hinting they do much more than just documents.
 The first agent sent to check them out goes missing without a trace.
 RIS are concerned, because their people are good investigators, but not that good in fighting or combat skills.
-They need someone with both or someone who can look after themselves and also get close to the small group of targets who’ve already been located.
+They need someone with both, or someone who can look after themselves while they get close to the small group of targets who’ve already been located.

 Target in Sight

 In the first week of January, 2005 Gerry is in Berana temporarily living with a family from the Amiri tribe that isn’t doing well.
 The father is too ashamed to move back to the tribal lands as a failure.
 The business he set up went well for a few years then failed.
 After being approached by his Clan Father to provide Gerry with housing the man agrees to help out without being given any information about why Gerry is there.
 He introduces Gerry to his children as a distant cousin from View Port who needs to be away from home for a few weeks because of some family trouble being sorted out.